 Required safety assistant

-US Airways requires that the certain passengers travel with a personal safety assistant.
-The attendant is required to purchase a ticket.
-A safety assistant is someone to help the passenger to exit the aircraft in case of an emergency evacuation or to establish communication with US Airways for purposes of the required safety briefing.
+Certain passengers are required to travel with a personal safety assistant, who must purchase a ticket.
+The assistant's role is to help the passenger exit the aircraft in an emergency evacuation and/or to establish communication with our staff for the required safety briefing.
 The following individuals must travel with an assistant:

-- A passenger who, because of a mental disability, is unable to comprehend or respond appropriately to safety instructions from US Airways personnel, including the safety briefing required by FAA regulations or the safety regulations of a foreign carrier's government (for international codeshare flights)
+- A passenger who, because of a mental disability, is unable to comprehend or respond appropriately to safety instructions from our staff, including the safety briefing required by FAA regulations or the safety regulations of a foreign carrier's government (for international codeshare flights)

 - A passenger unable to physically assist in his or her own evacuation of the aircraft because of a severe mobility impairment

-If US Airways determines that a passenger meeting one of the criteria listed must travel with a safety assistant, contrary to the passenger's self-assessment that he or she is capable of traveling independently, US Airways is not required to find or provide a safety assistant.
-If the passenger is unable to arrange for a safety assistant to accompany him or her, US Airways may deny boarding to the passenger.
+If it is determined that a passenger meeting one of these criteria must travel with a safety assistant – even if contrary to the passenger's self-assessment – we are not required to find or provide one.
+If the passenger is unable to arrange for a safety assistant, he or she may be denied boarding.

-- US Airways personnel do not provide personal care services (e.g., assistance in using lavatory facilities or with eating).
+- We do not provide personal care services, such as assistance with eating or using lavatory facilities.